 This means that your favorite pair of shoe may be torn apart by the time you come home.
 Or, it could mean that your couch will be ripped open after a long exhausting day of work.

-Unfortunately, apartment living with German Shepherds is no easy task.
+Apartment living with German Shepherds is no easy task.
 However, they’re highly capable of thriving in such a living environment.
 It’s really up to you to provide them with a way to make the best out of the situation.

 However, not all German Shepherds are the same.
-Some takes a little more work while others fit right in.
-It’s up to you (the owner) to make this work for them.
+Some will take a little more work while others fit right in.
+It’s up to you (the owner) to create the best space and life for them.

 Are there other tips you have to making apartment life work with a German Shepherd?
 Leave a tip in the comment section below to let us know!
 Also, if you have any questions, feel free to ask away.